skx/dns-api-go/README.md

 If you have a graphite-host you can point the environmental-variable `METRICS` at it.
 This will then receive metrics:

-* Counts of DNS-queries & errors.
+* Counts of DNS-queries by type.
+* Count of success/failure responses.
 * System-metrics.
    * via [golang-metrics](https://github.com/skx/golang-metrics)